Sri Lankan President Sets Limits On Expenses Of Staff, Vehicles, Ministers

 Date

-COLOMBO, Jan 23 (NNN-XINHUA) – The office of Sri Lankan President, Anura Kumara Dissanayake, issued new guidelines to ministers and deputy ministers, capping the size of their staff, vehicle use, and other expenses, in a bid to reduce government spending.
+(MENAFN- IANS) Colombo, Jan 23 (IANS) The office of Sri Lankan President Anura Kumara Dissanayake has issued new guidelines to ministers and deputy ministers, capping the size of their staff, vehicle use, and other expenses in a bid to reduce government spending.

-The instructions, issued on Jan 21, were released to the media today.
+The instructions issued on January 21 were released to the media on Thursday.

 The Presidential Secretariat also outlined regulations regarding the use of official vehicles, fuel allocations, and telephone expenses.
 Ministers and deputy ministers are limited to two official vehicles.
 If they use state-owned vehicles or rent vehicles from private entities, the ministry secretary must ensure that these procurements adhere to the regulations set by the Presidential Secretariat.

-Dissanayake emphasised that, the new rules aim to cut government expenses by reducing the perks policymakers enjoy.– NNN-XINHUA
+Dissanayake emphasised that the new rules aim to cut government expenses by reducing the perks policymakers enjoy.

+Immediately after coming into power last year, the new government had announced that each Sri Lankan parliamentarian will be given a fuel-efficient vehicle for use.

+Minister of Public Security and Parliamentary Affairs Ananda Wijepala said in November that parliamentarians can use the vehicles within tenure, adding that they will not be entitled to luxury vehicles.

 Legal Disclaimer: